Find food that fits your pet’s needs

 2. Patellar Luxation

-Many small dogs have problems with their knees.
-The ACVS reports that patellar luxation (a displaced kneecap) is the most common orthopedic condition for small dogs and is diagnosed in 7 percent of puppies.
-Some of the most commonly affected breeds are miniature poodles, Chihuahuas, Boston and Yorkshire terriers, and Pomeranians.
+The American College of Veterinary Surgeons reports that patellar luxation (a displaced kneecap) is the most common orthopedic condition for small dogs and can even be seen in puppies.
+While this problem is most commonly seen in small breeds, it can be seen in larger breeds as well.
+Some of the most commonly affected breeds are miniature poodles, Chihuahuas, Boston and Yorkshire terriers and Pomeranians.

 3. Mitral Valve Disease

-Knowing what small dog health problems your new pet may potentially experience puts you one step closer to being able to help your dog if anything does happen down the road.
-But, remember — just because your dog's size makes him a potential candidate for some of these health concerns, it doesn't mean he'll ever experience any of these medical issues.
-Knowing what signs to look for will help you potentially avoid issues altogether or treat them right away if they arise.
+Knowing some of the common small dog health problems your new dog may develop puts you in a good position to ensure you are doing everything you can to keep them healthy.
+But, remember — just because your dog's size makes them a potential candidate for some of these health concerns, it doesn't mean they will ever experience any of these medical issues.
+Knowing what signs to look for will help you potentially avoid issues altogether or know when to take them to a vet for treatment right away if they arise.

 Erin Ollila believes in the power of words and how a message can inform—and even transform—its intended audience.
 Her writing can be found all over the internet and in print, and includes interviews, ghostwriting, blog posts, and creative nonfiction.
 Erin is a geek for SEO and all things social media.
 She graduated from Fairfield University with an M.F.A. in Creative Writing.
 Reach out to her on Twitter @ReinventingErin or learn more about her at http://erinollila.com.